-- being able to consistently and systematically evaluate regular activities which the library service does around the country (eg rhyme times)
+- being able to consistently and systematically evaluate regular activities which the library service does around the country (for example rhyme times)

 - a new focus on the outcomes of activities - what they’re trying to achieve - at the design stage of activities

 - proving the case for libraries and helping to place them as a central part of the local service strategy

 After the presentation, workshop participants were given some practical examples of how the tool worked, which generated lots of questions - both about the tool itself, and how it was used.

 People asked about the decision to gather the data using paper forms - they wondered if digital input would be quicker.
 The Norfolk team responded that in their experience, they get a better response rate on paper.
 They recognise that staff need to be trained as to how to introduce the process, but once people see how it works end to end, they can see the value of it.
 Setting the statements is only done once, and once they are in the system they can be reused.

 Gathering data does have to be input manually, but as people get used to it, they can do it very quickly - and the outputs are generated instantly.
 “Best way to build confidence in using the system is to make staff use it.
 The system drives consistency if you know how to use it.”
 In addition, the data input itself is quite quick, the design of the form helps this as the system restricts what can be included in the forms so they’re never too long.